 Islands Trust is creating an inventory of abandoned, derelict boats in the Islands Trust area for agencies applying for funding from Transport Canada’s new Abandoned Boats Program.
 Additional details on the Abandoned Boats Program are available in this presentation.
 As a land use planning agency, Islands Trust will not be removing boats.
 Removal of derelict vessels falls under multiple jurisdictions and requires coordinated efforts.
 That is why we are seeking your support to participate in a multi-agency response to derelict vessels in our region.

 Islands Trust wants to hear from you!

-Please fill out this form electronically.
-Include as much detail as possible (colour, size, location coordinates and description, photographs) on the abandoned boat and send to: firstname.lastname@example.org,
+Please contact us at firstname.lastname@example.org with "derelict vessel inventory" in the subject heading and include as much detail as possible (colour, size, location coordinates and description, photographs) on the abandoned boat.

 |200-1627 Fort Street

 |Victoria, BC V8R 1H8

 Chair sent a letter to the Minister of Transport Canada thanking him for the Abandoned Boats Program and support for Transport Canada’s Bill C-64 and Sheila Malcolmson’s Bill C-352 that will provide a national strategy for dealing with abandoned vessels.